care101/HybridGraph/README.md

 `slave1`
 `slave2`

-####2.2.3  building on
+####2.2.3  building
 `cd $HybridGraph_HOME`
 `ant`
 Notice that you can build a specified part of HybridGraph as follows:
-Only build the core engine
+1) build the core engine
 `ant core.jar`
-Only build examples
+2) build examples
 `ant examples.jar`

 By default, all parts will be built, and you can find `termite-core-0.1.jar` and `termite-examples-0.1.jar` in `$HybridGraph_HOME/build` after a successful building.
+In addition, users also can import source code into Eplise as an existing Java project and build it using the `$HybridGraph_HOME/build.xml` file.

 ####2.2.4 deploying
 First, configurate HybridGraph on the master machine as described in Sections 2.2.1-2.2.3, and then copy `$HybridGraph_HOME` to the same location on all slaves.